ralikio/kyma-environment-broker/docs/contributor/06-20-environments-cleanup-cronjob.md

 >**CAUTION:** The CronJob must run only in the development environment.
 You must be connected to the development Kubernetes cluster before applying the CronJob.

->**NOTE:** Environments Cleanup CronJob is applied manually, there is no automatic release process for the job because of its destructiveness.
-To get more details on how to apply the job visit its [`README`](../../utils/kyma-environments-cleanup-job/README.md).
+>**NOTE:** Environments Cleanup CronJob is applied manually.
+There is no automatic release process for the job because of its destructiveness.
+To get more details on using the job, visit its [`README`](../../utils/kyma-environments-cleanup-job/README.md).

 Environments Cleanup CronJob removes Kyma Environments which are older than 24h.
 The CronJob is scheduled to run daily at midnight local time defined in the system.